Client-to-server API reference

 Log in using a code generated by a TOTP authenticator app, or with a single-use backup code.

-In addition to either a totpCode or a backupCode, the request must contain one of the following to identify the user: userId, userUuid, emailOrUsername, email, username, or phoneNumber.
+In addition to either a totpCode or a backupCode, the request must contain either a firstFactorToken in the authorization header, or one of the following in the payload: userId, userUuid, emailOrUsername, email, username, or phoneNumber.

 #totpCode